Philip R. LeDuc

 Biological systems are not simply collections of biochemical reactions or easily deconstructed morphological changes – they are complex systems with multiple driving forces.
 These forces range from the dipolar torque on biomolecules in the cytoplasm to the cyclic strain on fibroblasts in cardiac tissue, and need to be leveraged through re-engineering at each scale to make critical advances in treating disease.
 We have already improved our lives with more traditional study of disease, but we also need new approaches to generate future treatments.
 By working across fields and deconstructing biological systems using engineering approaches we can realize new treatments.
 We are uniquely positioned to lead this charge into the tangled web of biomechanics that drive biological systems.

 Philip has also been honored to have been invited to be part of many efforts that are poised to have an impact in the future.
 He served on a panel requested by the US Senate and House of Representatives for Research, which resulted in the report "Rising above the Gathering Storm" (his 12 person panel included 2 Nobel Prize winners, a University President, and many members of the National Academies).
-He was also invited and attended the National Academies Keck Futures Initiative (NAKFI) on "Designing Nanostructures at the Interface between Biomedical and Physical Systems".
-In addition, he was on the ad hoc committee for the NAKFI on Complexity.
+He was also invited and attended multiple National Academies Keck Futures Initiative (NAKFI) meetings as well as their ad hoc committee committee and a select group for their Grant Review Working Group (the final report of this group was presented directly to all 3 presidents of the National Academies).
 Furthermore, he was invited and attended the National Academy of Sciences Frontiers of Science Symposium (he is the 1st person from CIT to attend this) as well as was invited and attended the National Academy of Engineering (NAE) Frontiers of Engineering Symposium.
-He was also on the organizing committee for the 2008 India-American Frontiers of Engineering (IAFOE) for the NAE as well as being on the Board of Directors and the National Student Affairs Chair of BMES.
+He was also on the organizing committee for the 2008 India-American Frontiers of Engineering (IAFOE) for the NAE as well.
+In addition, he has been invited/given talks at National Research Council, Washington Speaker Series, NAE Global Grand Challenges Summit meetings.
+He also as being on theis a member of the Board of Directors and the National Student Affairs Chair offor the national Biomedical Engineering Society.
 He is a member of the Sloan Foundation Minority PhD program.
 He has also been involved with mission trips in Africa and Armenia.

-Philip is also blessed to have received a number of awards including the National Science Foundation CAREER, the George Tallman Ladd Research Award, the Russell V. Trader Career Faculty Fellow, a Fellow of American Institute for Medical & Biological Engineering, the Pan-Hellenic Outstanding Mentor and Role Model, a MARC Minority Faculty Mentor Award, and the Beckman Foundation Young Investigator Award (he is the 2nd person ever at Carnegie Mellon to receive this).
+Philip is also blessed to have received a number of awards including the National Science Foundation CAREER, the George Tallman Ladd Research Award, the Russell V. Trader Career Faculty Fellow, a Fellow of the Biomedical Engineering Society (the 1st Carnegie Mellon faculty member to be elected) and a Fellow of the American Institute for Medical & Biological Engineering, “Professor of the Year” as voted by the senior class, a MARC Minority Faculty Mentor Award, and the Beckman Foundation Young Investigator Award (he is the 2nd person ever at Carnegie Mellon to receive this).

-The LeDuc lab would like to thank the following organizations for funding: the Gates Foundation (the 2nd Carnegie Mellon faculty member to receive this), National Science Foundation, Office of Naval Research, Department of Energy-Genome to Life Program, National Institute of Health, Merck Computational Biology and Chemistry, Sloan Foundation, National Academies Keck Futures Initiative, and Beckman Foundation.
+The LeDuc lab would like to thank the following organizations for funding: the Gates Foundation (the 2nd Carnegie Mellon faculty member to receive this), National Science Foundation, Air Force Office of Scientific Research, Office of Naval Research, Department of Energy-Genome to Life Program, National Institute of Health, Merck Computational Biology and Chemistry, Heinz, Sloan Foundation, National Academies Keck Futures Initiative, and Beckman Foundation.

 B.S.
 1993, M.S.
 1995, Vanderbilt University, North Carolina State University